Cancer, Stem Cell and Bone Biology Program

 - Genetic and Epigenetic Regulation of Gene Expression

 Regulation of Ribosomal RNA in Situ.

 Mitotic Retention of Epigenetic Chromatin Marks.

-Tai PW, Zaidi SK, Wu H, Grandy RA, Montecino MM, van Wijnen AJ, Lian JB, Stein GS, Stein JL (2013) The Dynamic Architectural and Epigenetic Nuclear Landscape: Developing the Genomic Almanac of Biology and Disease.
-J Cell Physiol in press.
+Tai PW, Zaidi SK, Wu H, Grandy RA, Montecino M, van Wijnen AJ, Lian JB, Stein GS, Stein JL (2014) The dynamic architectural and epigenetic nuclear landscape: developing the genomic almanac of biology and disease.
+J Cell Physiol 229(6): 711-27.